ashish-narwal/Sentiment-Analysis-in-German-Language/README.md

 # Sentiment-Analysis-in-German-Language
-## Created a dockerized, simple REST API, with Python & FastAPI, to predict Sentiment in a German language
+## Created a dockerized, simple REST API, with Python & FastAPI, to predict Sentiment in the German language
 The REST API model is a simple sentiment analyzer, it have:

 1. An endpoint to predict sentiment given a plain text.